-“We wanted flying cars, instead we got 140 characters” the manifesto of the Peter Thiel’s Founders Fund famously proclaimed while discussing the lack of recent transformational innovations.
+“We wanted flying cars, instead we got 140 characters” the manifesto of Peter Thiel’s Founders Fund famously proclaimed when discussing the lack of recent transformational innovations.
 It’s a frustration that most people have probably felt at some point: why is technological progress so slow?
-Where are the new innovations that we dreamt of when we were young?
+Where are the innovations that we dreamt of when we were young?
 Not just flying cars, but also transporter beams, space colonies, pills that cure all diseases, and other life-changing technologies.

 Is this a case of high hopes and expectations defeated in the face of reality?
 Or is technological progress actually slow?